-CARBON MONOXIDE (CO) DETECTOR: The CO detector is usually mounted on the ceiling above the bed in the cab-over of your camper.
+CARBON MONOXIDE (CO) DETECTOR: The CO detector is usually mounted In the ward above the bed in the cab-over of your camper.
 IMPORTANT: This detector is designed to provide warning when low levels of carbon monoxide are detected in the surrounding air.
 CARBON MONOXIDE GAS IS POISON.
 Utmost care should be taken to avoid the danger of CO poisoning.